Savannah Knoop

-Savannah Knoop (born 1981) is a New York City-based artist and filmmaker.
-From 1999 to 2005 Knoop performed the public role of literary hoax JT Leroy.
+Savannah Knoop (born 1981) is an American artist and filmmaker.
+From 1999 to 2005, they performed the public role of literary hoax JT Leroy.

 Early life

 Knoop grew up in the San Francisco Bay area, born to artist and acupuncturist Sharon Hennessey, and documentary filmmaker and cinematographer, John Knoop.
 Knoop was the youngest of five half siblings.
 Knoop attended high school at Westover, an all girls boarding school in Connecticut.
-From 1999 to 2001, Knoop attended City College of San Francisco.
+From 1999 to 2001, they attended City College of San Francisco.

 Portrayal of JT LeRoy

 In 1999 writer Laura Albert, then-partner of Knoop's brother, asked Knoop to play her fictional persona JT LeRoy.
 Knoop embodied JT LeRoy in all public appearances for the next six years.
 After the literary scandal was unveiled in the NY Times in 2005, Seven Stories Press published Knoop's memoir in 2007 titled Girl Boy Girl: How I Became JT LeRoy cataloguing their experiences of playing their sister-in-law's writing persona and avatar JT LeRoy.
 With director Justin Kelly, they adapted it into the feature-length film JT Leroy, starring Kristen Stewart, Laura Dern, Jim Sturgess, and Diane Kruger, released by Universal Pictures in April 2019.